mrhery/maui4hybrid/README.md

 # Why MAUI4Hybrid
 I use Cordova a lot few years ago, but since the cordova updates, most of the core plugin has been removed.
 And to write those plugin, you will need dual-language experts, in Kotlin/Java for Android and Swift/Objective-C for iOS.

-So I developed a simple HTTP server base on almighty .NET framework and magical nuget packages, I succeedingly run our telecommunication app (which include WebRTC, Contacts, Local Storage, Location and Notification) in the app which seems easier than cordova plugin implementation.
+So I developed a simple HTTP server base on almighty .NET framework and magical nuget packages, I succeedingly run our telecommunication app (which include WebRTC, Contacts, Local Storage, Local DB SQLite, Location and Notification) in the app which seems easier than cordova plugin implementation.

 # How to use?
 There are 3 folders in this directory,